tylercrosse/tylercrosse.github.io/src/content/2021-09-26-nand2testris-1/index.md

 draft: false
 ---

-This weekend I completed the first half of the infamous [Nand2Tetris](https://www.nand2tetris.org/) course.
-This course is a Massively Open Online Course (MOOC) delivered in two parts [on Coursera](https://www.coursera.org/learn/build-a-computer/home).
-All of the screenshots were taken from the coursea course.
+I completed the first half of the infamous [Nand2Tetris](https://www.nand2tetris.org/) course in September of 2020.
+This course, taught by Noam Nisan and Shimon Schocken, is a Massively Open Online Course (MOOC) delivered in two parts [on Coursera](https://www.coursera.org/learn/build-a-computer/home).
+I took all of the screenshots from the Coursera course.

-As a largerly self taught deveoloper I've been actively working on strengethening my knowledge of [computer science fundamentals](https://teachyourselfcs.com/).
-For people seeking to do the same, this post serves to provide a very high level overview of what they would learn by taking this course.
-Admittedly, it's also a bit of show and tell to make me feel like less of an imposter amoung peers who have had a rigours traditional education in computer-science.
+As a largely self-taught developer, I've been actively strengthening my knowledge of [computer science fundamentals](https://teachyourselfcs.com/).
+For people seeking to do the same, this post provides a very high-level overview of what they would learn by taking this course.
+Admittedly, it's also a bit of show-and-tell to make me feel like less of an imposter among peers who have had a rigorous traditional education in computer science.
 Taking this course has made me a better software developer.

 ## What's covered

 This whirlwind course tries to build a modern computer from first principles.
-Most of the course is taught through 12 projects that stack on one another.
+Noam and Shimon teach this course through 12 projects that stack sequentially.
 The first half encompasses Boolean Logic Gates, Boolean Arithmetic Chips, Memory, Machine Language, Computer Architecture, and an Assembler.

 ![Nand2Tetris Part 1 Roadmap](nand2tetris-part1.png)

+The remainder of this post loosely follows the order that topics were presented in the course.

 ### Boolean Logic

 All digital devices rely on boolean logic to process binary information.
-All boolean operations can be constructed using Nand.
+Nand gates can be used to construct all boolean operations.
 Here's a simple truth table for the Nand operation.

 ```txt
 a  b  |  Nand(a,b)